vsevolodnedora/bns_ppr_tools/README.md

 Example:
 `python outflowed.py -s simulation_name -i /path_to_this_dir/ -o /path_to_output/ --eos /path/to/hydro_eos_file.h5 -t all -m geo -d 0 --overwrite yes`
 would perform all (-t all) the default analysis methods, for geodeiscally unbound materai (-m geo) for detector 0 (-d 0) and if the results are already present, it will overwrite them (--overwrite yes)

+**Note** Running the `-t reshape` (the longest part of the outflow analysis) on a multiprocessor system can be done in parallel.
+For that specify `-p 4` option, setting the number to a number of processors to use.

 # slice.py